k-song14/k-song14.github.io/_posts/2022-06-08-PIC16BFinalProject.md

 Today's post will be about demonstrating how to use our Lyric Generator, as well as our building process!

-If you'd like to follow along, our code is available in our <a href=https://github.com/k-song14/lyric_generator>Github repository</a>!
+If you'd like to follow along, our code is available in our Github repository: https://github.com/k-song14/lyric_generator!

 We will go through each major portion: web scraping, implementing our Markov model, and integrating web scraping and our model with Flask.